 The sequel to the nine-coin Norse Gods series released in 2016, Gladiators is an eight coin range of coins with an identical specification.
 Struck in high-relief and with an antique finish, these two-ounce fine silver coins depict the various classes of gladiator that fought for the enjoyment of the Ancient Roman citizenry.
 Sharing a similar visual style to the earlier Norse Gods coins, the first pair of the eight debuted in February 2017 from MDM Deutsche Munze, the German dealer responsible for Norse Gods.

 Choosing to step away from the burgeoning ancient mythology market typified by multiple ranges of gods and beasts from the lore of the old civilisation, Gladiators looks at a ‘sport’ as inextricably linked with Ancient Rome as the Legions and the Emperors are.
-At the time of writing, there are four of the eight coins available to purchase, each detailed below.
+At the time of writing, there are now six of the eight coins available to purchase, each detailed below.

 The artwork is very much in keeping with Norse Gods and we’d be surprised if the same artist wasn’t responsible for both.
 The surrounding border carries the series name, the coin subject title and a recurring pattern.
 Other than the specific coin title, it’s common to all of the coins.
 The main artwork depicts the gladiator in the arena, the artist choosing to go with a more realistic than stylistic look.